-"Tokyo My Timeline" has been created as a toolkit to prompt awareness of flood evacuation on a daily basis in order to help city residents correctly understand weather information and enable them to take evacuation measures that suit their environment and the characteristics of their region.
-The "Tokyo My Timeline" toolkit has been published on Tokyo Disaster Preparedness's website, and a form allowing you to create and save My Timeline on your smartphone, PC, etc is also being launched.
+This is a toolkit to prompt awareness of flood evacuation on a daily basis in order to help city residents correctly understand weather information and enable them to take evacuation measures that suit their environment and the characteristics of their region.

+The "Tokyo My Timeline" toolkit has been published on the Tokyo Disaster Preparedness's website, and a form allowing you to create and save My Timeline on your computer, etc. and videos supporting its creation are also available.